-Music History for
+Music History for February 20

-1770 - Composer Ferdinando Carulli was born.
+1763 - Composer Adalbert Gyrowetz was born.

 1802 - Composer Charles-Auguste de Beriot was born.

-1940 - Larry Clinton and his orchestra recorded "Limehouse Blues".
+1940 - Larry Clinton and his orchestra recorded "Limehouse Blues."

 1949 - Ricky Nelson joined the cast of his parents' radio show.